 Eating a high fiber diet can help with constipation and is good for heart health.
 The USDA recommends at least 25 grams per day for women and 38 grams per day for men, but many people consume far less.

-Fiber is found in fruits, vegetables, whole grains and grain products, legumes, nuts, and seeds.
+Fiber is found in fruits, vegetables, whole grains, and grain products, legumes, nuts, and seeds.
 Good Green Snack has 4 grams per bar.
-Try incorporating these foods into your diet to improve ease of going to the bathroom.
+Try incorporating these foods into your diet to improve the ease of going to the bathroom.

 Your diet and lifestyle can impact your energy levels at any age.
 As you grow older, these simple tips may help you maintain higher energy levels to function at your peak physical and mental state.